Kansas City’s Best Egress Well and Egress Window Installation

 Did you know building codes specify that basements, basement bedrooms, and every sleeping room shall have at least one operable emergency and rescue opening?
 Egress means “a way of going out or leaving a place,” and you want your windows to allow for escape in the event of an emergency.
 Especially when your structure has a fire, you need an open window that can allow you to get out or a firefighter to get in.

 According to international residential building codes, an egress window’s area should be at least 5.7 square feet.
-The width should be at least 20 inches and the height should be at least 24 inches (City of Kansas City, Missouri).
+The required dimensions include a width of at least 20 inches and a height of at least 24 inches (City of Kansas City, Missouri).
 Working with an egress window contractor can ensure that the opening height and opening width of your new windows are in compliance with international residential code.
 Foundation 1 can get started on the placement of egress windows in your home today.
 Just give us a call!

 Egress Compliant Basement Window Systems